Neoptolemus: Trojan War

 By Lanassa, granddaughter of Heracles, he fathered eight children.

-Like in Euripides's Hekabe, Sophocles's Philoctetes also shows him as a much kinder man, who honours his promises and shows remorse when he is made to trick Philoctetes.
+As in Euripides's Hekabe, Sophocles’s Philoctetes also shows him as a much kinder man, who honours his promises and shows remorse when he is made to trick Philoctetes.

 After the war

+In the Greek Questions by Plutarch, it is mentioned that Neoptolemus was summoned by both the relatives of the slain suitors and Odysseus's side to serve as an arbiter after the slaughter of the suitors.
+He judged that Odysseus should leave Ithaca and be exiled from Cephallenia, Zacynthus and Ithaca because of the killings, while the companions and relatives of the suitors should provide yearly compensation to Odysseus for the losses they had caused to his estate.
+Odysseus then transferred his right to receive this compensation to his son Telemachus and departed for Italy to live in exile.

-There are two differing accounts of Neoptolemus's death: he was either killed after he attempted to take Hermione from Orestes, or after he denounced Apollo, the murderer of his father.
+There are two differing accounts of Neoptolemus's death: he was either killed after he attempted to take Hermione from Orestes, or after he denounced Apollo, who played a role in the killing of his father.
 In the first case, he was killed by Orestes; in the second, the Delphic priest of Apollo named Machaereus took revenge.

+In some versions of the myth Pylades is said to have taken part in the killing of Neoptolemus alongside Orestes.

 After Neoptolemus's death his kingdom was partitioned.
 According to Virgil's Aeneid, Helenus (who later married Andromache) took part of it: "Helenus, a son of Priam, was king over these Greek cities of Epirus, having succeeded to the throne and bed of Pyrrhus ...".

+According to tradition the city of Byllis in Illyria was founded by the Myrmidons led by Neoptolemus.

+Stephanus of Byzantium states that, according to Rhianus’ now-lost work Thessalika, the Thessalian tribe of the Ethnestae (Ἐθνέσται) took its name from Ethnestus or Ethnestes (Εθνέστης), one of the sons of Neoptolemus.

+Grave at Delphi

+Pausanias (geographer) reports that the Delphians preserved the hearth where Neoptolemus was believed to have been killed and showed it to visitors near the Temple of Apollo (Delphi).
+They also identified a nearby grave as the tomb of Neoptolemus.
+He was honored as a hero at Delphi, and the Delphians performed annual sacrifices in his honor.